 - Health and lifestyle.
 Shopping under the “Be Active” and “Be Pampered” categories on the program website gives you access to health and lifestyle products from massagers to perfumes, dress watches to electric shavers.

 You could also redeem these rewards and many others for fewer points if you used the Points Plus Pay option.
+You can also calculate the value of other rewards using the steps in Finder's guide.

 How to compare Bendigo Bank Rewards credit cards